 The Dad Checklist: To Teach Your Kids Practical Skills

 Before my neighbor Jeff renovated his house, I used to see him outside in his breezeway working with saw horses and power tools.
 I think he was crafting fine furniture which is an unusual skill for a Harvard man (though there is a deluxe and highly underutilized wood shop in the basement of the Science Center at Harvard).
+Now that the renovations are complete, I am fairly confident he could tackle everything from installing kitchen sinks to laying hardwood floor.

 With two boys and a busy schedule, Jeff, an attorney, has penned a guidebook on teaching kids handyman skills that typically get passed down from father to son.
 Or these days, father or mother to daughter.